Foxton woman can return home after boarder trespassed from property

 "It absolutely stinks.
 There's rats everywhere.
 I spent three and a half hours cleaning the kitchen sink," she told the Horowhenua Chronicle.

-The tribunal, held at the Palmerston North court house last Wednesday, heard Parlane-Powell placed an advertisement on Trade Me last year after receiving advice from Work and Income to take on boarders to help with expenses.
+The tribunal, held at the Palmerston North court house last Wednesday, heard Parlane-Powell placed an advertisement on Trade Me last year after receiving advice to take on boarders to help with expenses.

 She offered to clean bed linen weekly, while her advertisement also read: "cook own meals, clean up afterwards, keep area tidy and clean ... $100 per room, gardening available, lawn mowing available".